r2k-in-the-vortex/ethercat_src/README.md

 At this point, OpenPLC may be built and installed

-cd to OpenPLC_v3 source folder and `./install.sh linux` for regular OpenPLC runtime install.
+cd to OpenPLC_v3 source folder and `./install.sh linux ethercat` to install OpenPLC along with ethercat_src

 ethercat_src is controlled by conf files, in the OpenPLC folder `OpenPLC_v3/utils/ethercat_src/build/ethercat.cfg` are the main options